 Steps taken to reduce non-sampling error include strategies to reduce non-response and efforts to minimize measurement and coding errors.
-The 2014 GA Survey incorporated the following steps to maximize cooperation among sample members:
+The 2016 GA Survey incorporated the following steps to maximize cooperation among sample members:

-- Two methods by which sampled aircraft owners/operators can complete the survey (Internet, paper-pencil mail form) and three methods of inviting survey participation (mail, email, and telephone). - Three mailings of the survey, reminder letters and postcards, and end-of-field-period follow-up postcard or email.
+- Two methods for completing the survey (Internet, paper-pencil mail form) and three methods of inviting survey participation (mail, email, and telephone). - Three mailings of the survey, reminder letters and postcards, and end-of-field-period follow-up postcard or email. - Cover letters accompanying each survey mailing explained the purpose of the survey and the endorsement (organizational logos) of several aviation associations. - Cover letters assure owners of the confidentiality of their responses and inform them: "Names of individuals are never associated with responses.
+There is an identification number on your survey only so [survey contractor] knows who should receive the letter." - Use of additional sources to obtain updated contact information and help ensure the mail survey reaches the sample member (e.g., National Change of Address). - Use of a toll-free telephone number and email address to respond to questions.

-- Cover letters accompanying each survey mailing explained the purpose of the survey and the endorsement (organizational logos) of several aviation associations. - Cover letters assured owners of the confidentiality of their responses and informed them: "Names of individuals are never associated with responses.
-There is an identification number on your survey only so [survey contractor] knows who should receive the letter." - Use of additional sources to obtain updated contact information and help ensure the mail survey reaches the sample member (e.g., National Change of Address, updates from aviation associations). - Use of a toll-free telephone number and email address to respond to questions. - Collaboration with aviation organizations and industry groups to raise awareness of the survey and encourage cooperation. - Telephone follow-up to owners or operators of multiple aircraft who had not yet responded.
+- Collaboration with aviation organizations and industry groups to raise awareness of the survey and encourage cooperation. - Telephone follow-up to owners or operators of multiple aircraft who had not yet responded.